jcoliz/AzDevice.IoTHubWorker/docs/InstallOnLinux.md

 ## Configure Host Service for SystemD

 You'll need to add `UseSystemd' to your host builder.
+This service allows the app and systemd to communicate seamlessly.
+The app will properly notify systemd when it's running or stopping, as well as map the log levels in a way systemd can understand them.
+All good stuff!

 For example, here's mine:

 ```c#
 IHost host = Host.CreateDefaultBuilder(args)